If you’re looking for a replacement solid-state drive (SSD) for your budget computer, here’s my recommendation: The Crucial BX500.

-If you use it on a laptop, you can take advantage of its Momentum Cache feature, which uses a computer system resources to boost the write speed of the SSD.
+If you use it on a laptop, you can take advantage of its Momentum Cache feature, which uses the host computer system resources to boost the write speed of the SSD.
 Technically, Momentum Cache also works on desktops but, since there’s no battery, you risk losing unsaved data if the power goes out.

-I tested the 240GB, 480GB, and the 960GB capacities of the BX500 and the 960GB performed slightly faster performance than the other two.
+I tested the 240GB, 480GB, and the 960GB capacities of the BX500, and the 960GB performed slightly faster performance than the other two.
 But all three delivered excellent performance, considering the low cost.
 The charts below are of the 960GB version.

-Still, in real-world anecdotal tests, the BX500 showed little difference compared to faster, and more expensive SSDs.
+Still, in real-world anecdotal tests, the BX500 showed little difference compared to faster and more expensive SSDs.
 The computer booted up fast, taking just about 20 seconds, and most applications launched quickly.